YOUR GUIDE TO WIRING AND CONNECTION OF SOLAR PANELS

 To wire the panels in

-series you connect the positive terminal of one device to the negative
+series you connect the positive terminal of one device to the negative terminal of the next one.

 To wire the panels in

 parallel you connect together the terminals of the same polarity.
-With such connection the resulting output voltage stays the same as a single module, and amperage adds.
+With such connection the resulting output voltage stays the same as with a single module, and amperage adds.

 With